xavysp/LDC/README.md

-# LDC: Lightweight Dense CNN for Edge Detection
+# LDC: Lightweight Dense CNN for Edge Detection (In construction)
 With the same purpose and features as [DexiNed](https://github.com/xavysp/DexiNed), LDC is a straightforward CNN based model for edge detection.
 LDC has just ~0.7M parameters, it can reduce your time of training and testing.
 This model is trained only on datasets prepared for edge detection [BIPED](https://www.kaggle.com/datasets/xavysp/biped),